recepcanaltinbag/trapo-seq/README.md

 - [minimap2](https://github.com/lh3/minimap2)
 - [samtools](https://github.com/samtools/samtools)

 In the directory where the demultiplexed barcode folders are located, you can use [the data prep script](/scripts/01_data_prep.sh).
-In this script, the alignment section has the code for mapping the fastq files inside the folders to plasmid and also genome.
+In this script, the reads in the different folders are mapped on your plasmid and also the genome you used.
+Using the both plasmid and genome is significant, because if both of them have alignments in a read that means there is a jumping gene from genome to the plasmid (If the plasmid and genome do not have homologous portions, and if the read are not chimeric).
+Therefore, transposition ratio can be calculated.

+If genomic DNA contamination is to be examined, a careful approach should be taken because transposed plasmids carry portions of genomic DNA.
+If a read do not have any plasmid portion, it can be labeled as a DNA contamination.

+During barcoding, different barcodes can get mixed up with other barcodes or that incorrect classification occurs after demultiplexing.
+This is also important to take into account before moving further especially if barcodes are from different strains or different plasmids.

+You can also look the docs section [to understand sam file and CIGAR strings](/docs#understanding-cigar-string).
+It is not a mandatory thing but if you want to analyse your data with different tools than minimap2, the insertion finding algorithm can need some adjustments.
+I tested it with [bwa-mem](https://github.com/lh3/bwa), and it is working fine but I do not know others.

 ## 4. Insertion Finder